How to create a research designDate published December 6, 2016 by Date updated: March 24, 2017

 Table of contents

-A research design (or research strategy) describes how you will approach the investigation for your thesis.
+A research design (or research strategy) describes how you will approach the investigation for your dissertation.
 It constitutes part of your research proposal.

 What does a research design look like?